 Hey!
 I want to achieve two things with this post:

-1 - 26 May with an event on 28 May in London (previously attended by Jeremy Corbyn).
+1: tell you about two very cool anti-capitalist game jams I’m participating in, the first is 1 - 26 May with an event on 28 May in London (previously attended by Jeremy Corbyn).
 The second is 1 - 30 June, also remote but organised from Barcelona.
 For a couple of years I’ve been experimenting with using Linked Data to build federated/decentralised games in common and we’re open for new team members if anyone wants to join in for either jam

 2: the organiser of the second event asked me about games co-operatives to contact about the event, and I’m wondering if anyone knows people of interest?
 I linked them to a couple that I know of and will point them to this post

 Just a few interactions with GPT4 got me this!

 Title: Coopetative Uprising

 - A near-future world dominated by global mega-corporations

 - Player assumes the role of a visionary leader, seeking to replace capitalism with a worker cooperative-based economic model

 - Accelerate the collapse of capitalism by winning over workers and establishing worker cooperatives, creating a more equitable society